Marketing Strategies & Tips for Yoga Teachers

 You might think: "nobody around me is interested in Yoga."

-But it's probably not true; we know everyone can benefit from yoga :)
+But we know everyone can benefit from yoga :)

-And even if it is true, it's not a problem: let your network know about your activity, so they can tell their friends and relatives - and they will do it because they like you!
+And even if your network is not interested in Yoga, it's not a problem: let your them know about your activity, so they can tell their friends and relatives - and they will do it because they like you!

 3 - Collect email addresses and send newsletters